-Cybersecurity company CrowdStrike (NASDAQ:CRWD) reported Q4 FY2022 results that beat analyst expectations, with revenue up 62.6% year on year to $431 million.
-On top of that, guidance for next quarter's revenue was surprisingly good, being $462.1 million at the midpoint, 4.85% above what analysts were expecting.
-CrowdStrike made a GAAP loss of $41.7 million, down on its loss of $19 million, in the same quarter last year.
+Cybersecurity company CrowdStrike (NASDAQ:CRWD) announced better-than-expected results in the Q1 FY2023 quarter, with revenue up 61% year on year to $487.8 million.
+The company expects that next quarter's revenue would be around $514.7 million, which is the midpoint of the guidance range.
+That was in roughly line with analyst expectations.
+CrowdStrike made a GAAP loss of $30.4 million, improving on its loss of $82.8 million, in the same quarter last year.

 Founded by George Kurtz, the former CTO of the antivirus company McAfee, CrowdStrike (NASDAQ:CRWD) provides cybersecurity software that protects companies from breaches and helps them detect and respond to cyber attacks.

 Unlike the legacy antivirus products which are typically rules-based and on-premise, CrowdStrike's Falcon platform is cloud-based and uses prevention-and-detection technology based on machine-learning and artificial intelligence that looks for behavioral attack patterns and indicators of attack to identify bad actors.
 As a result, it is easier and cheaper to deploy, works on any device and it has superior efficacy rates in detecting threats compared to the legacy competitors.

 The story of CrowdStrike started in 2011 when the founder George Kurtz watched a fellow plane passenger turn his laptop on and wait 15 minutes for the antivirus software to stop scanning before he could use the computer.
 Despite the existence of several antivirus software at that time, CrowdStrike has enjoyed huge success over the years due to its ease of deployment and its expanding focus on the growing market of cloud applications and infrastructure.